Skip to content

 def _cache_key(self, tool_name: str, params: Dict[str, Any]) -> str:

-"""Generate cache key for tool execution"""
+"""Generate cache key for data processing tool execution"""

 # Create deterministic hash of tool name and parameters

-param_str = str(sorted(params.items()))
+param_str = str(sorted(cacheable_params.items()))

 cache_input = f"{tool_name}:{param_str}"